 If you include Social Security income in your retirement planning, refer to your Social Security benefit statement for the amount of your benefit.
 You may also wish to estimate how much retirement savings you need without Social Security.

 If you have a pension, you can find out how much you can expect to receive by contacting your HR department.
-A pension benefit should be taken into account as you calculate how much you will need to save for retirement.
+A pension benefit should be considered as you calculate how much you will need to save for retirement.

 The return on your investment portfolio will depend on market performance and inflation, as well as factors such as your asset allocation and diversification.
-Work with your financial advisor to make sure that your investments are allocated appropriately for your risk tolerance and for the number of years you have left until retirement.
+An Ameriprise advisor can help you make sure that your investments are allocated appropriately for your risk tolerance and for the number of years you have left until retirement.
 Also remember that you will not stop investing the moment you hit retirement, rather your investments will need to continue to work for you throughout retirement.